 But didn’t the IRS just announce an increase to 401(k) contribution limits for 2018?Yes, it did.
 In October 19, 2017, the IRS officially announced that the contribution limit to 401(k) plans in 2018 would increase from $18,000 to $18,500.
 The current $18,000 limit was set back in 2015 so this bump has been expected for quite some time by analysts keeping an eye on the consumer price index.
 The confusion around higher IRS limits being announced the same time that news outlets are talking about legislation for lowering the limits hasn’t gone unnoticed.
 On October 23, 2017, President Trump tweeted: “There will be NO change to your 401(k).
 This has always been a great and popular middle class tax break that works, and it stays!”
 This is not the first time that the White House has stated that 401(k) contributions won’t be affected.
 Back in April, White House officials clarified that President Trump’s tax plan won’t eliminate deductions for plan participants.
 In the end, we’ll have to wait until the scheduled release of the Republican tax reform bill on November 1, 2017.

 How has the market reacted to this confusion?The financial industry has reacted in two main ways.
 First, several companies and think tanks are researching the impact of the Rothification of retirement savings.
 In layman terms, what would be the effect of saving with after-tax dollars.
 For example, the Employee Benefit Research Institute (EBRI) is currently studying how saving with after-tax dollars affects retirement outcomes.
 There are some studies already out there, such as the one from Harvard University that found no evidence that total 401(k) contribution rates differ between employees hired before versus after a Roth option was introduced to a 401(k) plan.
 The consensus is that more research is needed.
 The main challenge for plan administrators is the low percentage of Roth 401(k) adoption.
 At year-end 2016, 65% of Vanguard 401(k)’s offered a Roth feature and only 13% of plan participants within those plans had elected the option.
 Just four years earlier, only 49% of Vanguard plans offered a Roth feature and 10% of plan participants chose the Roth feature.
 Second, many industry leaders have spoken against the proposed contribution decrease.
-Ascensus, Fidelity, Northern Trust, and Wells Fargo are among several business that have joined the Save Our Savings coalition to advocate against the forced Rothification of retirement savings.
-Other members of the coalition include the Investment Company Institute, TIAA CREF, and the EBRI.
+Ascensus, Fidelity, Northern Trust, and Wells Fargo are among several business that have advocated against the forced Rothification of retirement savings.
+Other members include the Investment Company Institute, TIAA CREF, and the EBRI.
 “It would marginalize a key incentive for Americans to save, particularly among low- and middle-income workers”, stated Dave Gray, a retirement product leader at Fidelity.
 A spokeswoman for Vanguard, Laura Edling shared the same concern as Gray in an email statement to Bloomberg stating that the company is “greatly concerned over any legislation that would negatively impact investors’ ability or incentive to save for retirement.
 The 401(k) plan is the cornerstone of the future retirement security of millions of Americans.”

 Should you do anything differently with your 401(k) before the end of 2017?There are two clear steps: First, you should already be doing this: maximize your pre-tax contributions to your 401(k) for 2017.
 Remember that you can adjust your paycheck contribution as many times as you wish throughout the year.
 The sooner, the better, though — some plans may have a waiting period to process your contribution change, depending on how often your payroll is run.
 Additionally, any bonus or commission checks issued by your employer before Tax Day 2018 or the date that you file your return, whichever is earlier, are also eligible for your 401(k) contributions for 2017.
 Another good reason to maximize your 401(k) pre-tax contribution for 2017 is that it may allow you to fall within the income limit threshold to qualify for the 401(k) Saver’s Credit.
 Second, educate yourself about ways to save for retirement with after-tax dollars, just in case.
 In the event that pre-tax contributions to your 401(k) were to be greatly reduced, you would need to become more familiar with Roth retirement accounts and their tax implications.
 Here is a list of resources to get you started: